 Environmental Consequences - Both direct and indirect impacts to surface water would be expected with the proposed project scope.
 TVA routinely includes precautions in the design, construction, and maintenance of its transmission projects to minimize these potential impacts.
 Permanent stream crossings that cannot be avoided are designed to not impede runoff patterns and the natural movement of aquatic fauna.
-Temporary stream crossings and other construction and maintenance activities would comply with appropriate state permit requirements and BMPs (TDEC 2012; TVA 2017a).
+Temporary stream crossings and other construction and maintenance activities would comply with appropriate state permit requirements and TVA requirements as described in TVA 2017a.

 However, one intermittent stream and one ephemeral stream/wet weather conveyance on the proposed substation site could not be avoided.
 The resulting adverse impacts, due either to encapsulation, the filling in of a portion of the stream, or rerouting for this project, would require mitigation.
-An ARAP/401 Water Quality Certifications and 404 USACE permit would be required for this work.
-In order to mitigate for stream impacts identified within the substation site, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for 593 required FF Stream credits.
+Please see the Aquatic Ecology section for additional information and Attachment 3 for all stream crossings and buffer zones.